vllm-project/vllm/docs/source/usage/pooling_models.rst

 The :class:`~vllm.LLM` class provides various methods for offline inference.
 See :ref:`Engine Arguments <engine_args>` for a list of options when initializing the model.

-For pooling models, we support the following `task` options:
+For pooling models, we support the following :code:`task` options:

 - Embedding (:code:`"embed"` / :code:`"embedding"`)
-- Classification (:code:`"classify"`/ :code:`"score"`)
-  - Reranking models fall under this category.
+- Classification (:code:`"classify"`/ :code:`"score"`) -- reranking models fall under this category.
 - Reward Modeling (:code:`"reward"`)

-The task type determines the default :class:`~vllm.model_executor.layers.Pooler` that is used:
+The selected task determines the default :class:`~vllm.model_executor.layers.Pooler` that is used:

 - Embedding: Extract only the hidden states corresponding to the last token, and apply normalization.
 - Classification: Extract only the hidden states corresponding to the last token, and apply softmax.